CHAPTER HOUSE SINGERS Essential information for singing at services in St Mary’s Cathedral

 Etiquette – as well as being religious services, these events are performances and they can also be an opportunity for us to showcase our abilities to help advertise a forthcoming concert.
 So a certain amount of presentation and decorum is called for, and particular points to note are:

-- Rehearsal in the choir stalls – time can be tight here so please be organised with your music ready to start promptly.
-The usual seating is – sopranos (front row) and tenors (back row) sit on the organ side (“Cantoris”), altos and basses opposite (“Decani”).
+- Rehearsal in the choir stalls.
+Please be organised with your music ready to start promptly.
+The usual seating is sopranos (front row) and tenors (back row) sit on the organ side (“Cantoris”); altos and basses opposite (“Decani”).

 - After the practice, please do not leave coats, bags or water-bottles in the choir stalls – during the services they can be locked in the Vestry (morning Eucharist) or Chapter House (Evensong).

-- Forming up for procession: please form up in pairs in 2 lines in the North Aisle – in silence, please.
-The Crucifer (cross-bearer) leads, followed by ladies then gents, in order of seating arrangement – front row first.
+- Forming up for procession: please form up silently in pairs in 2 lines in the North Aisle.
+The Crucifer (cross-bearer) leads, followed by women then men, in order of seating arrangement – front row first.
 If one line is longer than the other, those at the rear should even up the pairings by joining the shorter line, moving across to the correct side on reaching the top of the Choir stalls.
 If there is still an odd number, the proper solution is for one person to walk between the lines in front of the last pair.

 - Processing in: don’t carry anything other than music (if used for final practice in the Chapter House) – no bags or water bottles, please.
 If music is carried, hold this in the right hand at about waist level.

-- Walking in pairs is not difficult, even for those who haven’t had military training or marched with the Scouts/Guides/BBs/etc, and it’s not necessary to march in step.
-Just walk naturally in line behind the person in front, at approximately arm’s length from that person and the one beside you.
+- Walk naturally in line behind the person in front, at approximately arm’s length from that person and the one beside you.
 When cornering (eg at the foot of the North Aisle), the “inside” person slows down and the “outside” person lengthens their stride to maintain the pairing.
 Don’t swing out on the corners or make right-angle turns.

 - Stands and Sits will be given by the conductor, so watch carefully to ensure consistent timing.
 It may be only a small point, but the whole choir standing/sitting simultaneously creates a good impression.